 Radiant heat is a sustainable method of heating that can be traced back to ancient times.
 While the advent of radiant floor heat is most often attributed to the early Roman hypocaust heating system, radiant heat was actually being used in Asia thousands of years prior — as early as 5,000 B.C.
 But the Romans took radiant heat to the next level.
 Hypocausts were used for heating homes as well as Roman baths and other public buildings.
 Floors were built upon a series of pillars, creating a space under the floor where warm air could circulate.
 Hot air and smoke from a furnace was routed through these areas before escaping out the flues in the roof.
 The furnace had to be constantly stocked with wood, but the method was effective for heating living areas.

 Radiant heat has come a long way since the ancient Romans, but only recently, relatively speaking, has radiant heat grabbed the attention of the masses.
-Consumers are now recognizing — and appreciating — the benefits, and many upscale homes in cold weather climates now utilize radiant floor heat to add energy efficient, comfortable warmth to the home.
+Consumers are now recognizing — and appreciating — the benefits of radiant heat, and many upscale homes in cold weather climates now utilize heated floors to add energy efficient, comfortable warmth to the home.
 Radiant heated driveways are also installed to enhance safety by keeping surfaces clear and dry of snow and ice.
 The systems operate silently and are reliable, extremely efficient, fully automated, and maintenance free.

-Electric radiant heat systems force energy through a network of conductive material (typically heat cable) installed under the floor to create resistance or heat.
+Electric radiant heat systems force energy through a network of conductive material (typically heat cable) installed under the floor to create resistance (heat).
 (Line-voltage systems are the most commonly used.)
 Each zone or room is wired to its own fully programmable thermostat (available in 110 or 220 voltage).
 This way, each space in the house can be efficiently heated as needed.
 No energy is wasted, unlike conventional systems that lose considerable heat to rooms where vents are closed.
 (Even when vents are closed the furnace operates at the same capacity.)
 The line-voltage floor heating cables most recommended are ComfortTile® and Warmzone® In-Slab™ heat cables.
 Warmzone carries a variety of floor heating systems that can be installed under virtually all types of flooring, ranging from tile and hardwood to laminates, and even carpet.
-Each system offers unique performance characteristics, so do some research and feel free to call and speak to a radiant heat expert at 888-488-9276.
-Our designers are happy to discuss the different systems with you and help you better understand what product will be best for heating your floors.
+Each system offers unique performance characteristics, so feel free to call and speak to a radiant heat expert at 888-488-9276 to learn more.
+Our designers are happy to discuss the different systems with you and assist you to better understand what product will be best for heating your floors.